 Professionally, Alissa has two decades experience in large-scale coalition building and an extensive global network in the social enterprise, local economies and environmental management fields.
 She currently serves as vice president of a national non-profit advocacy organization.
 As a trainer and technical assistance provider, she has assisted hundreds of businesses, non-profits, agencies and coalitions with policy advocacy, network and organizational development, public outreach and education, and program development and implementation.
 A frequent commentator, she has been featured in media outlets including CNBC, NBC News, PBS, The Washington Post, The Baltimore Sun, WAMU and WTOP, among others, and has delivered more than 250 talks, workshops and webinars in the United States and abroad.
 She is functionally fluent in Spanish and holds degrees from Brown University in Environmental Studies and Development Studies.

-Thelma loves helping people and, every day, she tries to raise her voice to advocate and to make people aware that people with a disability are people like any other and can do everything they aim to do.
+I love helping people, advocating and trying to make everyone aware that people with disabilities are like any other person and that they can do whatever they set out to do.

-In her free time she likes to go to the park with the girls, to the movies or meet with the family and cook.
-She loves cooking.
+In my free time, I go to the park with the girls, to the cinema or meet with my family and cook.
+I love cooking.